 According to researchers, people tend to spend more using debit/credit cards as compared to cash.
 This is because when you make transactions using plastic money, it has little impact on you because you are not parting with real money, i.e. cash.
 Hence you spend more easily and without any worry.
 Use of debit/credit cards also encourages you to buy unnecessary stuff and often takes you out of your shopping budget.
 Hence it is recommended to use cash in most financial transactions.

 Select good savings account

 Instead of going with a regular bank deposit, look at a savings account that offers additional benefits along with an attractive interest rate.
 Kotak Mahindra Bank offers a 6% interest rate on your savings account, which is substantially better when you have a huge balance in your account.

 Below chart shows the interest rate on saving accounts offered by different banks:

 |Other Nationalised Banks||Savings||4.00%|

-There are banks that offer free demat facilities along with savings account.
-Some banks (such as SBI) allow zero-balance facility which is great feature in case of emergency (ICICI bank maintains minimum balance of INR.10000 for savings account).
-There are banks (such as Punjab National Bank, Corporation Bank and State Bank of India) that provides regular freebies, student’s saving accounts, free demand drafts for paying examination fees or buying applications forms.
+There are banks that offer free Demat facilities along with savings account.
+Some banks (such as SBI) allow a zero-balance facility which is a great feature in case of emergency (ICICI bank maintains a minimum balance of INR.10000 for a savings account).
+There are banks (such as Punjab National Bank, Corporation Bank and State Bank of India) that provide regular freebies, student’s saving accounts, free demand drafts for paying examination fees or buying applications forms.

 Today banks also provide life insurance cover for privilege savings accounts holder.
 This saves your money from spending additional bucks for life insurance cover.